hectorpefo/prepublication/_posts/2020-01-05-Spelling-Bee.md

 ## Solution

 This is a computational problem, so I'll let the code mostly speak for itself.
 We find all sets of seven letters that yield pangrams, and then assign to each pangram-set a list of all the words that those letters can form.
 Finally, we score each bee that can be made from each pangram-set, and report the winner.
+This brute-force approach is feasible because there are "only" about 56,000 possible bees.
+The requirement that there be a pangram is what really constrains that number down from the millions that otherwise would be possible: there are about 8,000 7-letter (S-less) sets that yield pangrams.

 ```python
 # Find the highest possible score for the NYT Spelling Bee game, using a supplied